Gamisodes/gamisodes-auto-claim-tool/README.md

 2) Navigate to the main page of your Gamisodes NFT viewer
 3) Ensure your Dapper wallet is connected
 4) Click the "Claim All" button to initiate the auto-claiming process
+5) Leave the NFT Viewer page open and the auto-claiming tool will claim your collection one at a time

 # FAQ